Probing Picohertz Gravitational Waves with Pulsars: Results

 We generate $1,000$ realizations of the SMBHB population to estimate the statistical uncertainty, represented by the quantile shading in Fig.~\ref{fig:upbd}.
 The distribution of SMBHBs across frequency bins for different masses follows a similar pattern (Fig.~\ref{fig:N_mass}), with a turnover occurring near $50~\text{pHz}$, matching the feature in the GWB spectrum.
 The overall population decreases with increasing SMBHB mass, consistent with the expected mass function.

 We extract the loudest individual CW sources in each frequency bin.
 We find no strong scaling between the strain amplitude of the loudest sources and frequency.
-To extract these sources, we mask all the individual bins in the parameter space with at least one SMBHB, and take the largest strain amplitude for each frequency bin.
+To extract these sources, we find the largest strain amplitude from all the bins that contains a SMBHB, for each frequency.
 The loudest sources typically exhibit strain amplitudes around $1\sim4 \times 10^{-16}$.
 The majority of individual sources lie several orders of magnitude below this level.